ArdanaCLM/ardana-service/doc/source/deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^
 The Ardana Lifecycle Manager Service will be delivered with the installer bits.
-An ansible playbook, deployer-init, is employed to set up the deployer which, among man other things, calls the dayzero-deploy playbook to start up the installer UI and its related services including the Ardana Service.
+An ansible playbook, deployer-init, is employed to set up the deployer which, among man other things, calls the installui-deploy playbook to start up the installer UI and its related services including the Ardana Service.
 In its initial configuration, the Ardana Service will perform no authorization; there are no credentials required to start or run the installer, nor to perform REST calls to the Ardana Service